hcoona/pngcs/README.md

 A small library to read/write huge PNG files in C#.

+This project has been moved to [OneDotNet](https://dev.azure.com/zhangshuai89/Public/_git/OneDotNet?path=%2Fsrcs%2Fpublic%2Flib%2FPngcs&version=GTrelease%2FHjg.Pngcs%2Fv1.3.1&_a=contents).
+But you can still file me issues in this repository.

 ## Overview

 PngCs is a C# library to read/write PNG images.